WhatsApp FAQs

 📅 Day 6: Trek to Har Ki Dun & back | Distance: 14 km | Time: 7–8 hrs | Altitude: 3,566 m

-• Day trek to the iconic Har Ki Dun valley.
+• Full-day trek to Har Ki Dun valley, the 'Valley of the Gods'.

-• Explore the alpine meadows and panoramic Himalayan views.
+• Explore lush alpine meadows and panoramic views of snow-capped Himalayan peaks.

 📅 Day 7: Trek to Gangad – Drive to Sankri | Distance: 10 km | Time: 4–5 hrs | Altitude: 1,950 m

-• Drive down to Sankri for overnight stay in guesthouse.
+• Drive back to Sankri for overnight stay at guesthouse.

 📅 Day 8: Departure from Sankri to Dehradun | Distance: ~200 km | Time: 7–8 hrs